-For twenty-seven years, a team from the University of Washington and the Wildlife Conservation Society studied a multitude of factors responsible for chick mortality in the world’s largest colony of Magellanic penguins, a species that inhabits coastal regions of Argentina, Chile, and the Falkland Islands.
+For 27 years, a team from the University of Washington and the Wildlife Conservation Society studied a multitude of factors responsible for chick mortality in the world’s largest colony of Magellanic penguins, a species that inhabits coastal regions of Argentina, Chile and the Falkland Islands.
 Between 1983 and 2010, researchers collected data on nearly 3,500 chicks.
 While starvation and predation caused the majority of deaths in most of those years, heavy storms and extreme heat have taken an increasing toll over time.
-What stands out is that weather never used to be an important mortality factor for these birds — and now it is.
+What stands out is that weather never used to be an important mortality factor for these birds—and now it is.

 Meanwhile, farther south in the Ross Sea

-The team in this research project studied Adélie penguins over a thirteen-year period and found that the birds can mostly adapt their foraging behavior to varying amounts of seasonal sea ice coverage.
-Since scientists predict that sea ice coverage will shift dramatically in the coming decades — with summer coverage shrinking as oceans warm — that’s very good news.
+The team in this research project studied Adélie penguins over a 13-year period and found that the birds can mostly adapt their foraging behavior to varying amounts of seasonal sea-ice coverage.
+Since scientists predict that sea-ice coverage will shift dramatically in the coming decades—with summer coverage shrinking as oceans warm—that’s very good news.

-The data gathered during the thirteen years of this study suggest that Adélie penguins near their breeding grounds display enough behavioral plasticity to cope with a wide range of sea ice coverage, modifying their foraging trip length and frequency appropriately.
-But what the penguins can’t deal with very effectively is a combination of shifting sea ice and mega-icebergs — which until recently, occurred infrequently enough to be considered extreme events.
+The data gathered during the 13 years of this study suggest that Adélie penguins near their breeding grounds display enough behavioral plasticity to cope with a wide range of sea-ice coverage, modifying their foraging trip length and frequency appropriately.
+But what the penguins can’t deal with very effectively is a combination of shifting sea ice and mega-icebergs—which until recently, occurred infrequently enough to be considered extreme events.
 From 2001 to 2005, within the time frame the team was studying the penguins, two enormous icebergs collided with the Ross Ice Shelf near the penguins’ breeding grounds at Cape Crozier, Ross Island.
 The bergs blocked the normal flow and formation of sea ice and upset the ocean’s food production cycles.
 Unable to adjust their behavior to deal with these mega-icebergs, the penguins and their chicks suffered.
-So it seems clear that the birds’ ability to adapt to variations in sea ice coverage does have a limit.
+So it seems clear that the birds’ ability to adapt to variations in sea-ice coverage does have a limit.